 Prerequisite – Mealy and Moore machines

-The steps to design non-overlapping 101 Mealy sequence detector are:
+The steps to design a non-overlapping 101 Mealy sequence detectors are:

 Step 1: Develop the state diagram –

 The state diagram of a Mealy machine for a 101 sequence detector is:

 Rule 1 : States having the same next states for a given input condition should have adjacent assignments.

 Rule 2: States that are the next states to a single state must be given adjacent assignments.